sorukumar/blog/_posts/Draft-2024-04-12-Centrality-Measures.md

 $\text{Eigenvector Centrality}(v) = \lambda_1 \times \text{Sum of the centralities of the nodes connected to } N$

-Mathematically, we can show the centrality $x_{N}$ of node $N$:
+Mathematically, we can say the centrality $x_{N}$ of node $N$:
 $x_N = \frac{1}{\lambda} \sum_{M \in \text{Neighbors}(N)} x_M$

-Incorporate the adjacency matrix $A$, where $n$ is the total number of nodes, and $a_{NM}$ is an element of the adjacency matrix indicating the presence or absence of a link between $N$ and $M$.
+Incorporating the adjacency matrix $A$, where $n$ is the total number of nodes, and $a_{NM}$ is an element of the adjacency matrix indicating the presence or absence of a link between $N$ and $M$.
-Express the centrality using matrix notation for all nodes
+Expressing the centrality using matrix notation for all nodes
 $x_N = \frac{1}{\lambda} \sum_{M=1}^{n} a_{NM} x_M$

-Multiply through by �λ and rearrange the equation:
+Multiply through by $λ$ and rearrange the equation:
 $x = \frac{1}{\lambda} Ax$

 Final expression in matrix equation form:
 $\text{Eigenvector Centrality}Ax = \lambda x$